 Caliber.
 The caliber of a bullet refers to its diameter and is expressed either in decimals of an inch or in millimeters.
-Typical examples include the 9mm (.38 caliber), 5.56mm (.223 caliber) and 7.62mm (.308 caliber) ammunition for military arms.
+Typical examples include the 9mm (.38 caliber), 5.56mm \1\ (.22 caliber) and 7.62mm (.30 caliber) /1/ ammunition for military arms.

 Controlled perimeter.
-For the purposes of this UFC, a physical boundary at which vehicle access is controlled at the perimeter of an installation, an area within an installation, or another area with restricted access.
-A physical boundary will be considered as a sufficient means to channel vehicles to the access control points.
+For the purposes of this UFC, a physical boundary at which vehicle access is controlled with sufficient means to channel vehicles to the access control points.
 At a minimum, access control at a controlled perimeter requires the demonstrated capability to search for and detect explosives.
-Where the controlled perimeter includes a shoreline and there is no defined perimeter beyond the shoreline, the boundary will be at the mean high water mark.
+Where the controlled perimeter includes a shoreline and there is no defined perimeter beyond the shoreline, the boundary for measuring standoff distances will be at the mean high water mark or the elevation associated with top of bank (associated with a flood recurrence interval of 1.2 years).
+(UFC 4-010-01)